Bosos/T-113-VLN1_Hopur3/README.md

   4. Change the things you wanted to edit.
   5. Press the *Save* button or press alt+S.

+* *(Scientists can be double-clicked in the list of scientists related to a computer, to edit.)*

 **Edit a computer in database**

   1. Select the *Computers*-tab.